JetBrains/kotlin-web-site/docs/reference/using-maven.md

 To compile mixed code applications Kotlin compiler should be invoked before Java compiler.
 In maven terms that means kotlin-maven-plugin should be run before maven-compiler-plugin.

-It could be done by moving Kotlin compilation to previous phase, process-sources (feel free to suggest a better solution if you have one):
+The shortest way of doing it is by moving Kotlin compilation to the previous phase, process-sources:

 ``` xml
 <plugin>